 The Sondheim Artscape Prize is held in conjunction with the annual Artscape juried exhibition and produced with the Walters Art Museum and the Maryland Institute College of Art (MICA).
 Approximately six finalists are selected for the final review for the prize.
-Their work is showcased at the Walters Art Museum from Wednesday, June 24 through Sunday, August 9, 2015.
-Additionally, an exhibition of the semifinalists’ work is shown in the Decker and Meyerhoff galleries of MICA on Thursday, July 16 through Sunday, August 2, 2017.
-An opening reception for the semifinalist exhibition takes place July 16, 2017 from 6pm to 9pm at MICA, located at 1303 W. Mount Royal Avenue.
+Their work will me showcased at the Walters Art Museum from in July and August, 2019.
+Additionally, an exhibition of the semifinalists’ work is shown at MICA on in July and August 2019.

 The fellowship winner is selected from the Baltimore Museum of Art exhibition after review of the installed art and an interview with each finalist by the jurors.
-Jurors for 2017 include… Artist collaborators, if chosen as the winner or finalist, receive a single $25,000 prize that is equally divided among the members of the group.
+Artist collaborators, if chosen as the winner or finalist, receive a single $25,000 prize that is equally divided among the members of the group.

 Janet & Walter Sondheim Artscape Prize Timeline